jgdumas/plinopt/README.md

 - `./transpozer data/test.prg`: a program computing the transposed program
 - `./optimizer -D data/Pi.sms`: a program computing that matrix-vector product
 - `./matrix-transpose data/Pi.sms | ./optimizer -K | ./transpozer`: a program computing that matrix-vector product
-- `./sparsifier -c 4 data/Lr.sms`: a factorization of that matrix into a sparsest one (also with many 1s) by an alternate change of basis(CoB) 4x4 matrix
+- `./sparsifier -c 4 data/Lr.sms`: a factorization of that matrix into a sparser one (also with many 1s) by an alternate change of basis(CoB) 4x4 matrix
+- `./factorizer -k 6 data/Lr.sms`: a factorization of that matrix into a 7x6 sparser one by a 6x4 matrix
 - `./inplacer data/Lw.sms data/Rw.sms data/Pw.sms`: in-place version of Strassen-Winograd's fast 2x2 accumulating multiplication
 - `./inplacer data/Lk.sms data/Rk.sms data/Pk.sms e`: in-place version of Karatsuba's fast accumulating polynomial multiplication